carloscuesta/react-native-layout-debug/README.md

 To debug a layout component, you should call the `debug(color)` method inside the prop `style={}`.

 The **debug(color)** accepts a color to use as a border or background.
-If not provided will pick a random color from the list.
-See the [defaultColors](https://github.com/carloscuesta/react-native-layout-debug/blob/master/src/defaultColors.js), these colors should be used by the name.
+If not provided will pick a random color from the list, normally you should specify a color by the name from the list, Eg: `debug('red')`.
+See the [defaultColors](https://github.com/carloscuesta/react-native-layout-debug/blob/master/src/defaultColors.js).

 If you don't like the default colors, you can provide an object of colors to the Debugger, see the [customization section](https://github.com/carloscuesta/react-native-layout-debug#customization).